 There are many ways to transfer funds abroad, but some methods are more costly than others.

-You have to be aware of currency exchange rates, transfer fees, and remittance float (the time it takes to process the money transfer).
-Sending money via cash or check can also cause serious delays before the money is officially transferred between parties.
+Be aware of currency exchange rates, transfer fees, and remittance float (the time to process the money transfer).
+Sending money via cash or check can cause serious delays, for example.

-Since companies such as Western Union and Moneygram do not require a bank account to send international money, many people prefer these companies.
-The downside is that using these methods come at a steep cost due to additional fees.
+Since companies such as Western Union and MoneyGram do not require a bank account to send money, many people prefer them.
+The downside is that using these methods comes at a steep cost.

-Fortunately, there are digital money transfer companies like Remitly that help you avoid some fees.
+Fortunately, digital money transfer companies like Remitly help you avoid some of those fees.

-If you’re looking for a secure, low-cost alternative to send an international remittance, you can start sending money abroad with Remitly today.
+Looking for a secure, low-cost alternative for sending a remittance?
+Start sending money with Remitly today.